EmmaEvolving/simply-tv/README.md

-# Just TV
+# Simply TV

 **An open system design for a television that does one thing: display a picture.**

 No apps.
 No ads.
 No tracking.
 No firmware that updates itself overnight.
 No terms of service.
 No account required.
-Just the picture.
+Simply the picture.

 ---

 ## What This Is

-Just TV is an open source system design document for a privacy-first, dumb television.
+Simply TV is an open source system design document for a privacy-first, dumb television.
 It is not a product you can buy — it is a complete technical specification that anyone can read, fork, contribute to, or use as the basis for actually building one.

 Every modern "smart" TV ships with an operating system that tracks what you watch, serves ads, phones home to manufacturer servers, and updates itself without your consent.
-Just TV is the answer to the question: *what would a television look like if it was designed for the person watching it, not the advertiser paying for their attention?*
+Simply TV is the answer to the question: *what would a television look like if it was designed for the person watching it, not the advertiser paying for their attention?*

 The answer turns out to be simple.
 A display.
 Some inputs.
 A speaker.
 A remote.
 That's it.